KrishPraba/TamilWriterIRSystem/README.md

 Searches documents that contain terms within a provided range specified in the query using lte (less than or equal to ) and gte (greater than or equal to)

 8. More Like This Query
-searches documents contains terms that are "like" the terms specified in the query
+searches documents contains terms that are "like" the terms specified in the query.
+Used to perform text mining and classification on data.

 9. Multi Match Query with Term Aggregation
 The multi_match query builds on the match query to allow multi-field to be searched on the query text.
 The results of this query are aggregated into buckets of unique terms in the fields specified

 10. Multi Match Query with Range Aggregation
-A multi match query results are aggregated into buckets with a set of ranges each representing a bucket
+A multi match query results are aggregated into buckets with a set of ranges each representing a bucket.
+Aggregations are used for faceting.

 The query examples for each of this type of query is given in the **_search.py_** file